letronghieu4897/To-Duck-List/README.md

 A modern, minimalist Chrome Extension for task management.
 Features drag-and-drop organization, persistent storage, and a clean UI.
 Built with vanilla JavaScript for speed and simplicity.
 Perfect for users who want their todo list just a click away in their browser.

-## Description

-To-Duck List is a simple and intuitive Chrome Extension for managing your tasks.
-The extension features a rubber duck as a mascot to make your task management experience more enjoyable.

 ## Features

 - ✨ Clean, modern interface